 25. Be Respectful of Religious Representations

-Do not take a photo with your back to Buddha, cover any Buddha tattoo or hide bags, clothes, or any item that might feature Buddha and could be considered disrespectful.
-This recommendation all applies to any deity and religious beliefs, and one of the travel tips Sri Lanka visitors need to remember.
+Do not take a photo with your back to Buddha.
+Cover any Buddha tattoo.
+Hide bags, clothes, or anything that might feature Buddha and could be considered disrespectful.
+This recommendation applies to any deity and religious beliefs and is one of the travel tips Sri Lanka visitors need to remember.
 Several tourists have been jailed for unrespectful selfies at religious sites.

 26. Not All Hotels Are Equals

-Some establishments are no real hotels.
-Small restaurants are called hotels but have no beds, and only serve food.
-A legacy from when only hotels provide decent meals.
+Some establishments are not real hotels.
+Small restaurants are called hotels but have no beds and only serve food.
+A legacy from when only hotels provided decent meals.